-- 1 The control performs a weighing procedure in which it moves one or more axes.
-Which axes are moved depends on the setup of the machine and on the drives of the axes. - 2 The scope of axis movement is defined by the machine manufacturer. - 3 The feedforward and controller parameters determined by the control depend on the current load. - 4 The control activates the ascertained parameters.
+- 1 The control performs a weighing procedure in which one or more axes might be moved.
+Which axes are moved depends on the setup of the machine and on the drives of the axes. - 2 The scope of axis movement is defined by the machine manufacturer. - 3 The feedforward and controller parameters determined by the control depend on the current load. - 4 The control activates the determined parameters.